You are at the top of the page

 Start of main content

-William III and Mary II: England's Only Joint Sovereigns
+William III and Mary II: England's only joint sovereigns

 This royal couple transformed Kensington Palace into a royal residence

-William III and Mary II were England’s first and only joint sovereigns, with Mary sharing equal status and power.
-William and Mary came to the throne after the "Glorious Revolution" of 1688 when Mary’s father, James II, was deposed for trying to enforce Catholic tolerance in England.
-The King and Queen ruled jointly from 1689 until Mary’s death aged 32 in 1694.
+William and Mary, both Protestants, came to the throne after the "Glorious Revolution" of 1688; Mary’s father, James II, was deposed for trying to enforce Catholic tolerance in England.

-The Stuart Dynasty
+The Stuart dynasty

-William and Mary were cousins, sharing King Charles I and Queen Henrietta Maria as grandparents.
-Mary was the daughter of Charles I's youngest son, King James II, and his first wife Anne Hyde.
 William was the son of Charles I's daughter, Princess Mary and William II, Prince of Orange, in the present-day Netherlands.
 The House of Orange-Nassau remains the reigning house in the Netherlands today.

 Header image: A pair of portraits of William III and Mary II by Sir Godfrey Kneller, 1690.
 The portraits were hanging in the Council Chamber at Kensington Palace by 1697.
 Royal Collection Trust / © His Majesty King Charles III 2024